ifm/documentation/Firmware/ReleaseNotes/FW_1.0.x/FW_1.0.x_Release_Notes.md

 * Added overhanging load feature:
   * Feature for excluding overhanging load from the occupancy grid and zones introduced
 * Tools for extrinsic VPU calibration (extrinsicVPUToUser) are provided as part of the ODS application bundle:
-  * Standalone (Python) applications have to be run on the customers PC, e.g. laptop.
+  * Standalone (Python) applications have to be run on the customers PC, for example laptop.

 ### Fixes
-* Move maxHeight parameter from zone to grid section
+* Move `maxHeight` parameter from zone to grid section
 * Add support for 3 camera ODS application instances: 3 TOF camera streams are evaluated simultaneously

 ### Known Issues: ODS application
 * False positives:
   * Stray light caused by retro-reflectors inside and outside the camera's field of view might cause false positives
   * Dust particles might cause false positives
-  * Direct sun light might lead to performance degradation, i.e. detection range might be limited, objects might be missed, false positives may be seen
+  * Direct sun light might lead to performance degradation, that is detection range might be limited, objects might be missed, false positives may be seen
   * Approaching or leaving ramps might cause false positive detections
 * Objects in the occupancy grid appear 1 grid cell larger than they are in reality
 * On floors with not enough visible structure, ego motion might not be available (visible with diagnostics VELOCTIY_UNAVAILABLE)
-  This can lead to performance degradations, i.e. limited detection range, objects might be missed
+  This can lead to performance degradations, that is limited detection range, objects might be missed
 * Application conf parameter are not handled correctly
 * Initializing an ODS application instance with default extrinsic calibration parameters - ODS app with two heads:
   * Configuration description: One head with non-default extrinsic calibration and one with default extrinsic calibration parameters causes a instable non-recoverable app instance
-  * Outcome: The ODS error state may not be propagated to a correct diagnostic error code (implausible extrinsic calibration), The camera streams for the respective camera heads may not be released after error state occured
+  * Outcome: The ODS error state may not be propagated to a correct diagnostic error code (implausible extrinsic calibration), The camera streams for the respective camera heads may not be released after error state occurred

 ## Fixes